nealbarshes/nealbarshes.github.io/Team/OrientationResidentsFellows/index.md

 The tenets guiding our service structure are:
 1. Providing outstanding patient care.
-2. Respecting all persons (and having comportment that demonstrates this).
+2. Respecting for all persons.
 3. Personal responsibility and [disintermediation](https://en.wikipedia.org/wiki/Disintermediation).
 4. Feedback as a necessity for growth and learning.